Ask the security and compliance experts.

 Now, the company that sold you that payment terminal will likely tell you it is safe.
 And maybe it is today.
 But to use a different metaphor, when you live in Minnesota, you don’t put on just one layer before you go outside in the winter.

-Check out our free white paper, “5 Critical IT Challenges You Can Solve Today”.
-ControlScan has firewall options that are both economical and easy to manage.
-Subscribe to this blog for additional tips and webinar announcements.
+Check out our free white paper “5 Critical IT Challenges You Can Solve Today”.to learn more ways to tighten your security and simplify your compliance process.
+In addition, take a look at the ControlScan PaySafe firewall options, which are economical and easy to manage.